LoyolaChicagoBooks/cder/source/activities.rst

-The solution is to run ``doInBackground`` really in the background:
+The solution is to run the ``isPrime`` method the background by scheduling the corresponding ``AsyncTask`` on a suitable executor object.

 .. literalinclude:: ../examples/primenumbers-android-java/PrimeNumbers/src/main/java/edu/luc/etl/cs313/android/primechecker/android/PrimeCheckerAdapter.java
    :start-after: begin-fragment-executeBackground